top of page

 Please note how to read the above chart: the age groups being grouped together on the chart (1st - 2nd grade for example) does not mean that 1st graders will necessarily always be playing with 2nd graders, but that they use the same rules (4v4, size 3 or 4 ball) and follow the same schedule (sessions on Mondays and Wednesdays, games on Fridays).

-GESC Recreational and Developmental Soccer Model
+GESC Developmental Soccer Model

 For Pre-K through 5th Grade

-The GESC Recreational soccer and all of its divisions are an introduction to the beautiful game of soccer and are designed to maximize your child’s enjoyment and development within the sport.
+The GESC Street Soccer League and Tournament is a brand new program that is designed to be an introduction to the beautiful game of soccer and maximize your child’s exposure, enjoyment, and development within the sport.
 There are so many life lessons that kids can get from playing soccer, but if they do not enjoy the sport they will not want to continue playing and can miss out on many of them.
+No tryouts are required and all levels are welcome.

 Developing Skilled and Creative Players